vikiCoder/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic-Tac-Toe game

-This is a GUI based Tic-Tac-Toe game made in java.
+This is a GUI based Tic-Tac-Toe game for computers, made in java.